 Yes, this is mildly spicy.
 But don’t worry, it’s also packed with delicious flavour and aroma.
 You can easily adjust the heat by adding more or less chilli powder.

 You can make the onion-tomato masala in advance.
 Do not add squids.
 Store it in the refrigerator for a day.
 You can clean the squid and cut them into rings a day earlier and freeze them.
-Thaw it the next day, heat the masala, add squids, cook and serve.
+Thaw it the next day, heat the masala, add squids, cook, and serve.

 Recipe Card

-Goan Squid Masala Recipe (Mankyo Masala)
+Squid Masala Recipe (Calamari Masala)

 Equipment